-“People are scared that because it’s Mexico they are gonna end up with a hepatitis infection and a terrible looking tattoo, I mean seriously, we have a Wal-Mart here and health-care as good as anything I ever saw back home and it really pisses me off when I have to listen to that kind of thing coming from people who know nothing about getting a tattoo here in Mexico.”
+When we told him about the stereotypes about Mexican tattoo artists, he commented how upsetting was that “People are scared that just because it’s Mexico they are gonna end up with a Hepatitis infection and a terrible looking tattoo.
+I mean, seriously, we have a Wal-Mart here and healthcare services as good as anything I ever saw back home.
+It really pisses me off when I have to listen to that kind of thing coming from people who know nothing about getting a tattoo here in Mexico.”.

-I then asked Ricardo what was the longest tattoo he had ever completed in one sitting, and what were some of the funniest/weird/terrible tattoo ideas he ever drew on someone.
-Ricardo sat back for a few minutes out think about it as he laughed to himself.
+I then asked Ricardo what the longest tattoo he had ever completed in one sitting was.
+After the question, he sat back for a few minutes out think about it as he laughed to himself.
 He replied that the longest single tattooing sitting for a single piece of artwork he had ever done was a full 19 hour marathon, a full back and shoulder freehand piece.
 As for some of the more odd requests he’s had for tattoos, he replied that he’s tattooed everything from big clown eyebrows on a woman, to drug-abusing fluffy animals and even a food dish by the name of Pozole on a friend’s leg.
 Each to their own I suppose.

 So next time you vacationing in this gorgeous part of the Riviera Maya or have a home here and want find a reputable and trustworthy place to get your tattoo with satisfaction guaranteed; be sure to drop by Mr. 8 Ball and see for yourself.

 Some of our recommendations for tattoos in Mexico